langest/terminal_defense/README.md

 :snail:

 ## Overview of this project ##
 Tower Defense game written in a modern C++ style and is run in the terminal using ASCII art.
 Currently this project only supports ncurses and is only tested on the Linux platform.
-This project utilizes MVC design pattern.
 The GUI is handling all rendering of the game and also gets all the keyboard input.

 The content is loaded from files located in the info folder.